Proofreading Checklist From Real Experts: Follow And Enjoy!

 The basic proofreading checklist 5th grade suggests that pupils shouldn’t use contradictions like “can’t,” “don’t,” “won’t,” etc. They are acceptable on the Internet, in informal writing.
 But when it comes to the academic paper, it is important to avoid staples of everyday speech.
 The same thing works for the slang.

 Keep your tone serious.
 Of course, you can use wit and urbanity, but only if they are appropriate.

-The good synonym for coherence is flow.
+A good synonym for coherence is flow.
 Your paper should flow at every part: from paragraph to paragraph, from word to word, from idea to idea.
 Think about your readers; they need to catch the main idea and follow it until the end.

-Though this point is included in any proofreading checklist middle school, it is not always easy to define whether your essay is coherent enough.
+Though this point is included in any proofreading checklist in middle school, it is not always easy to define whether your essay is coherent enough.
 You need experience for this.
 So, ask someone, for example, your friend or parents, to read the paper and to provide you with the overall impression.

 It goes without saying that any proofreading checklist for kids or older students should be focused on literacy.
 This aspect is really of great importance since any little typo can make your document look unprofessional.
 You will definitely lose marks without responsible proofreading and editing services.

 The good news is that it is not so difficult to get rid of most mistakes these days.
 Any student has access to computer spell-checkers.
 Microsoft Word plus Grammarly, and your paper looks much better.
 However, artificial intelligence is still not as smart as people are.
 That’s why it is important to follow all tips from the revision editing and proofreading checklist without excuses.

 Of course, your academic paper should be not literate only, but informative and interesting as well.
 Sometimes, students develop a good idea, write it down, and then create an essay around this concept.
 But they don’t think they have missed some important angles to look at the issue from.
 Or they may provide arguments that are not convincing enough, etc.